-This study also experimented with newer asset pricing model such as Fama and French 5 factor model (Fama and French, 2015).
+This study also experimented with newer asset pricing models such as the Fama-French five-factor model (Fama and French, 2015).
 The results show no material difference from the main analysis, with similar significance.
-More importantly, to address concerns that the main models used in this research is not corresponds to their natural form, additional GRS tests (Gibbons et al., 1989) are conducted on 2x3 and 5x5 portfolios formed on size and book-to-market ratios in order to compare the performance of the models with Twitter sentiment index as an augmented variable with the performance of its traditional model counterparts.
-It was found that models with Twitter sentiment index as an augmented variable show lower absolute alphas compared to the absolute alphas of its original models, for all considered case (Fama-French 3 factor model, Carhart 4 factor model and Fama-French 5 factor model on 2x3 and 5x5 portfolios).
-This suggest that Twitter sentiment index contain explanatory power able to explain stock returns consistent with the initial findings.
+More importantly, to address concerns that the main models used in this research did not correspond to their natural form, additional GRS tests (Gibbons et al., 1989) were conducted on 2x3 and 5x5 portfolios formed on size and book-to-market ratios in order to compare the performance of the models including a Twitter sentiment index as an augmented variable with the performance of its traditional model counterparts.
+It was found that models including a Twitter sentiment index as an augmented variable show lower absolute alphas compared to those of the original models, for all cases (the Fama-French three-factor, Carhart four-factor, and Fama-French five-factor models on 2x3 and 5x5 portfolios).
+This suggests that the Twitter sentiment index has explanatory power for stock returns, which is consistent with the initial findings.

-In summary, robustness tests support the initial findings from the main analysis that Twitter-based sentiment has an additional explanatory power toward US stock returns.
-This finding is robust against changes in asset pricing model used in the study (Fama French 3 factor model, Carhart 4 factor model or Fama French 5 factor model) as well as changes in type of stocks (large, medium or small market-capitalization portfolios).
+In summary, the robustness tests supported the initial findings from the main analysis that Twitter-based sentiment has additional explanatory power for U.S. stock returns.
+This finding is robust to changes in the asset pricing models used in the study (the Fama-French three-factor, Carhart four-factor, and Fama-French five-factor models), as well as changes in type of stocks (large, medium or small market-capitalization portfolios).

-6. Conclusion
+6. Conclusions

-In classical finance theory, investor sentiment cannot play any role in stock prices, expected returns or realized returns.
-Based on behavioral framework documented in prior researches, this paper shows contradicting evidence contradicting to that view.
-This study uses a simple and straightforward model to show that Twitter sentiment index is able to explain deviation of US stock returns from the “rigorous” model’s prediction.
-It was found that a direct survey measure of investor sentiment, as expressed in Daily Twitter messages, predicts stock returns within the same day and this measure has the ability to explain deviations from intrinsic value as predicted by popular asset pricing models.
-In all considered cases, the significance of the sentiment index is found to be significant and robust to changes in asset pricing models (Fama-French 3 factors model, Carhart 4 factors model or Fama-French 5 factors model) and are also found to be significant for all considered equity portfolios.
-In addition, the Twitter sentiment index was found to be almost uncorrelated with popular risk factors, suggesting that the predictive power of Twitter sentiment index is unlikely to be captured by any known risk factors such as market risk premium, firm size or momentum.
+According to classical finance theory, investor sentiment does not play any role in stock prices, expected returns, or realized returns.
+Based on the behavioral framework documented in prior research, this paper provides evidence that contradicts that view.
+This study used a simple and straightforward model to show that Twitter sentiment index is able to explain deviations of U.S. stock returns from the “rigorous” model’s prediction.
+It was found that a direct survey measure of investor sentiment, as expressed in Daily Twitter messages, predicts stock returns on the same day, and that this measure has the ability to explain deviations from intrinsic values as predicted by popular asset pricing models.
+In all cases studied, the significance of the sentiment index was found to be significant and robust to changes in asset pricing models (the Fama-French three-factor, Carhart four-factor, or Fama-French five-factor models) and significant for all considered equity portfolios.
+In addition, the Twitter sentiment index was almost uncorrelated with popular risk factors, suggesting that the predictive power of Twitter sentiment index is unlikely to be captured by any known risk factors, such as market risk premium, firm size, or momentum.

-At least two possible interpretations are possible for these findings.
-As the explanatory power of Twitter sentiment is not captured by known risk factors, a conservative interpretation is that this study identified a new factor (or a new proxy for unknown risks) related to asset valuation.
-Another possible interpretation is that the measure of investor sentiment used in this study is actually a reasonably accurate measure of investor sentiment and this investor sentiment directly related to the level of stock prices as documented in behavioral theories.
+At least two possible interpretations can be suggested for these findings.
+First, because the explanatory power of Twitter sentiment is not captured by known risk factors, a conservative interpretation would be that this study identified a new factor (or a new proxy for unknown risks) related to asset valuation.
+Another possible interpretation is that the measure of investor sentiment used in this study is actually reasonably accurate and is directly related to the level of stock prices, as documented in behavioral theories.